VictoKu1/EmergencyStorage/README.md

 # EmergencyStorage

-A modular project to download and mirror critical knowledge from multiple sources for emergency preparedness.
+A modular project to download and mirror critical knowledge (Kiwix, OpenZIM, OpenStreetMap, Wikipedia, Git Reposiotries etc.....) from multiple sources for emergency preparedness.
 Designed for Raspberry Pi or any Linux PC with external storage

 ## ✨ Features